shitfuckery/usb_stick/README.md

 ### The Recipe

 The recipe describes the steps used to create the disk image discussed further below.
-The intention was to create as small a disk image as possible so that it could be redistributed without people having to download too large a file (yes, it is still very large) and to provide an automated way to help with the initial setup.
+The intention was to create as small a disk image as possible so that it could be redistributed without people having to download too large a file (yes, 8+GB is still plenty large) and to provide an automated way to help with the initial setup.
 By following the recipe you will be able to vet the steps taken, understand the process, and make any customisations you require.

 You can find the [recipe instructions here](RECIPE.md).